 But at times inquiries have struggled to secure lasting change.
-This event will examine why that is, and launch a new report from the IfG looking at what can be done about it.
+This event examined why that is, and launched a new report from the IfG looking at what can be done about it.

 - Jason Beer QC, Head of 5 Essex Court Chambers and a specialist in public inquiries who is acting in the Anthony Grainger Inquiry, the Undercover Policing Inquiry and the Independent Inquiry into Child Sexual Abuse.

 - Joshua Rozenberg QC, one of the UK's best-known legal commentators and host of Radio 4's Law in Action.